Jan Sat 2025

 • His company uses a 30 day salary period, and as such his daily wage would be LKR 1,000.
 (LKR 30,000/30).

-• When paying the salary, the company would deduct the payment for the two days he has not worked (LKR 1,000 X 4 = 4000) and pay a total amount of LKR 26,000.
+• When paying the salary, the company would deduct the payment for the four days he has not worked (LKR 1,000 X 4 = 4000) and pay a total amount of LKR 26,000.

 Streamlining Payroll Management: Automated, Accurate, and Accessible